Tuberculosis (TB) can happen to anyone

 If you have any of these problems then you should immediately see a doctor.

 When you see the doctor you should ask “Could it be TB?”.
-If possible, take a family member or friend with you.
+If possible, take a family member or friend with you to the doctor.

 TB in lungs